RudcZxDaQuaj/InstaFOSS/README.md

 this will automatically install all required python libraries.

 ### Actually running the thing
-* Open a perferred hashtag you want likes or followers from.
+* Open a preferred hashtag you want likes or followers from.
 * Open the most recent post on said hashtag.
 * Run the bot using
   >python3 InstagramBot.py

   and enter the amount of likes you want it to do (anything over 1000 in the span of an hour leads to an account lock, so don't do that...)
-* And just wait, the program takes over your mouse during this time so you won't be able to use your computer, it takes a while but only because of the timings emulating a human,
+* And just wait, the program takes over your mouse during this time so you won't be able to use your computer, it takes a while but only because of the timings emulating a human.
 * PyAutoGui has a failsafe built in if you need to halt the mouse movement, just slam your mouse into the upper-left hand corner while it tries to move the mouse     and the script will halt itself

 ### Setting up Pushbullet phone notifications:
 * By default phone notifications using pushbullet are disabled, to enable them go into config.py and change